sdsna/sdgs-in-the-city/site/projects/sdgs-on-the-streets.md

 ---
 title: SDGs on the Streets
 description: >-
-  The SDSN will join Car Free Earth Day on Saturday, April 27th.
+  Our team will join Car Free Earth Day on Saturday, April 27th.
 Broadway will be closed to automobile traffic from Times Square to Union Square, and will feature art installations, activities, and booths from community organizations.